Kerlingarfjöll – Steaming valleys and surreal landscapes

 At the bottom of the valley there are vigorously boiling hot springs and bubbling mudpools.
 Even pretty mini-terraces have formed in a quiet corner in one of the streams.

-Boiling springs, Hveradalir geothermal valley, Kerlingarfjöll, Iceland
+Boiling springs, Hveradalir hot spring valley, Kerlingarfjöll, Iceland.

 Various bubbling hot springs.